MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-compatibility.md

 ## Summary

 Microsoft Defender Antivirus is automatically enabled and installed on endpoints and devices that are running Windows 10.
 But what happens when another (non-Microsoft) antivirus/antimalware solution is used?
 Can you run Microsoft Defender Antivirus alongside another antivirus product?
-The answers depend on several factors, such as operating system and whether you're using [Microsoft Defender for Endpoint](microsoft-defender-endpoint.md) together with your antivirus protection.
+The answers depend on several factors, such as your operating system and whether you're using [Microsoft Defender for Endpoint](microsoft-defender-endpoint.md) together with your antivirus protection.

+This article includes the following sections:

 ## Important points to keep in mind